 Consider how the majority of adults in America have hearts as healthy as a plate of Big Macs with extra cheese, all peppered with sugar sprinkles, then deep fried and chocolate covered, and with a soup bowl of Ranch dressing for dipping.
 Eating Calorie-Rich And Processed (CRAP) foods and committing to a sedentary lifestyle are the reasons for our despair, but there are two uncomplicated remedies to this self-induced pandemic.
 First, stop eating junk food.
 Second, start moving.
 Physically move.
-Walking is one of the easiest steps we can take to help ourselves and avert WALL-E’s harsh prediction that envisions the human race hovering around on floating chairs, staring at glowing screens, nursing sippy cups to the point our bones shrivel into fragile toothpicks from the sheer lack of use.
+Walking is one of the easiest steps we can take to help ourselves and avert Disney’s futuristic vision captured in WALL-E that envisions the human race hovering around on floating chairs, staring at glowing screens, nursing sippy cups to the point where our bones shrivel into fragile toothpicks from the sheer lack of use.

 The benefits of walking have been known for ages.
 Hippocrates, the father of modern medicine, once prescribed walking as a non-pharmacological treatment for well-being and longevity.
 And in more recent times, the largest study of its kind revealed that walking for as little as 30 minutes a day can have substantial benefits to cardiovascular health and for lowering the risk of early death.